Homemade sauerkraut is incredibly easy, and it only takes a few ingredients to make this tasty probiotic veggie ferment.

 Generally, making sauerkraut requires few ingredients.
 Cabbage and salt are all that’s strictly required, and even salt is optional in some more advanced techniques.
 Traditional spices vary by region, and they’re completely optional.

 You can use either red or green, although green is more traditional.
 The fresher the cabbage is the better, so if you don’t have your own garden to harvest from, seek out heads at your local farm, farmers market, or grocery store that has a high turnover on produce.

-Look for those that seem dense and heavy, but some blemishes on outer leaves is OK, you can peel them off.
-Avoid using that half a head you forgot about in the back of the fridge that’s sad, dried out and floppy.
+Look for those that seem dense and heavy, but some blemishes on outer leaves are OK, you can peel them off.
+Avoid using that half a head you forgot about in the back of the fridge that’s sad, dried out, and floppy.

 While it is possible to make low or no salt sauerkraut, salt has an important role to play.
 It helps keep the cabbage crisp, making more enjoyable kraut, but it also helps draw the water which acts as the brine.

 While it may seem like a lot of salt to use in one recipe, remember that you won’t be eating the whole jar at once, and it’s still likely to be less than the average commercially prepared food.

 Salt also helps make ferments even safer to eat by aiding in the preservation, it makes minerals more absorbable, and, it helps with flavor.

 Any salt can be used, so long as it’s pure salt.
 Generic iodized salt contains other additives and anti-caking agents, sometimes even sugars to round out the flavor.
 Look at the ingredients label sometime, you’d be surprised what’s hiding in a generic 50 cent tin of salt.